You want to build muscle.

 If you are squatting 225 right now, you better be doing at least 275, if not 315 by this time next year if you want to grow.
 Without keeping detailed records of your workouts you will never know what goals you are trying to beat.

-Keep in mind however, that you can’t make progress at every training session.
+Keep in mind however, that you can’t make progress at every single training session forever.
 That would be impossible and attempting to do so would lead to injuries.
-Autoregulate based on how you are feeling each day and strive for long term progress.
+You will have a bad day from time to time so autoregulate based on how you are feeling each day and strive for long term progress.

 But remember this, before you start getting caught up on supersets and drop sets and all that…